axoloti/axoloti/doc/userguide.md

 using embedded patchers makes creating voices trivial, and keeps all of the patch in one file, which means its easy to share. you can even cut and paste embedded patchers to other patches to re-use them.

-unless you have a particular reason to use sub-patch files, you should use embedded patches.
+unless you have a particular reason to use sub-patch files, e.g. sharing in a library, you should use embedded patches.

 ##Sub patch files (AXS)